 - Runner 3 caught my eye as it was already gently steaming up until the live show.

 - Runner 2 was of a little interest as it already had some volume to it prior (worth keeping an eye on encase that changed though).

 After a minute or so of watching it was obvious this was going to be a scalping type of market.
 Unless anything major cropped up with big orders coming in late on.
 There wasn’t a clear trend.

 It’s likely there was a lot of trader’s on runner 2, as their was a lot matched on this runner without a great amount of movement… the market was ‘ranging’ so I left that one alone.

-Runner 1 was the Fav according to all the bookies and it had shortened slightly, it couldn’t have been too popular though as support never came and it drifted shortly before the off, when volume increased it started to drift at a reasonable rate.
+Runner 1 was the Fav according to all the bookies, it had shortened slightly.
+It couldn’t have been too popular though, as support never came and it drifted shortly before the off.
+When volume increased it started to drift at a reasonable rate.
 So as soon as that happened I was sat there waiting with only one thing to do really…. back runner 3, playing it defensively.

-Sometimes Sundays can be quite dull – but it’s the only time I have to trade with a 9-5 job at the moment.
-Adopting the slow and steady attitude rather than the ‘bigshot’ attitude produces far far better results for me.
+Sometimes Sundays can be quite dull – but it’s the only time I have to trade currently.
+Adopting the slow and steady attitude rather than the ‘bigshot’ attitude produces far better results for me.
 I think it’s purely down to confidence but over time I guess I’ll understand more.

 The ‘slow and steady wins the race’ attitude I took yesterday is far better for me on a mental level.
 My maximum stake was £60 so I was never out of my comfort zone at any point.

-The P/L shows what I mean by slow and steady.
+Profit and loss show what I mean by slow and steady.
 Only losing in 5 of 20 markets is a real confidence boost too…

 Article: Horse Racing Trading on Betfair